⌂ / Climate Culture / Entertainment Lab / Climate Clips Archive

 Episode Credits

-What we like: This clip is a fantastic example of scriptwriting that inverts the outdated trope of making the vegan character or the vegan dish the butt of the joke.
-Instead, we see a humorous moment where a favorable and sympathetic character gets to say “never accept a pulled pork taco” and does so in a way that is deeply humorous and integrated into the wider storyline.
-The clip also connects the eating of meat to severe illness and disease.
-This clip is in legendary company: according to the Cunda Kammāraputta, apparently, the Buddha died after eating poorly cooked pork as well.
+What we like: This scene inverts the outdated trope of making the vegan character or the vegan dish the butt of the joke.
+Instead, we see a humorous moment where a favorable and sympathetic character gets to say “never accept a pulled pork taco” and does so in a way that is humorous and integrated into the wider storyline.

 Tags: